Aaditya-Nandeshwar/Kubernetes/README.md

     app: nodejs-app
 ```

 The above section is the general section to create any Kubernetes object.
-It contains the version of Kubernetes API for specific object `apps/v1`, object type `Deployment`, and name of the object along with its labels.
+It contains the API version of the Kubernetes object, object type, and name of the object along with its labels.
+In this deployment definition file, the API version is `apps/v1`, object type `Deployment` and the name of the object is `node-app-deployment`.

- labels are generally used to identify the particular object and refer that object in another object creation.
+ labels are generally used to identify the particular object and referring that object in another object creation.
 ```yaml
  spec:
   replicas: 7